 Coordination and motor skills.
 Coordination is yet another important lesson that kids can learn from coloring.
 It takes a lot of hand-eye coordination to color in a coloring page.
 From the proper way to hold the crayon, to recognizing what color to use, to sharpening crayons, these basic coordination developing skills will last children a lifetime.
 These activities require arm muscles and hands to work together to be able to manipulate objects to perform the tasks at hand.

 Therapy.
-For many children coloring is therapeutic.
-Institutions across the globe use coloring to help people 'vent' their feelings and frustrations, as well as other emotions through coloring.
+For many children coloring is health therapeutic.
+Health institutions across the globe use coloring to help people 'vent' their feelings and frustrations, as well as other emotions through coloring.
 Coloring can be a way to de-stress, after a busy morning of school work, wind down, and calm down, after the stresses of a day at school or work.